Informed Bayesian T-Tests: PRACTICE

-Before commencing the elicitation process, we asked our expert to ignore the knowledge about the failed replication of \citet{StrackEtAl1988}.
-Next, we stressed that the goal of the elicitation effort was to obtain an informed prior distribution for $\delta$ \emph{under the alternative hypothesis}, that is, under the assumption that the effect is present.
+Before commencing the elicitation process, we asked our expert to ignore the knowledge about the failed replication of \citet{strack1988inhibiting}.
+Next, we stressed that the goal of the elicitation effort was to obtain an informed prior distribution for $\delta$ \emph{under the alternative hypothesis} $\mathcal{H}_1$, that is, under the assumption that the effect is present.
 This was important in order to prevent unwittingly eliciting a prior that is a mixture between a point mass at zero and the distribution of interest.
 Then, we proceeded in steps of increasing sophistication.
 First, together with the expert we decided that the theory specified a direction, implying a one-sided hypothesis test.
 Next, we asked the expert to provide a value for the median of the effect size: this yielded a value of $0.35$.
 Subsequently, we asked for values for the 33\% and 66\% percentile of the prior distribution for the effect size: this yielded values of $33\%\text{-tile} = 0.25$ and $66\%\text{-tile} = 0.45$.
-To finesse and validate the specified prior distribution we used the MATCH Uncertainty Elicitation Tool (\url{http://optics.eee.nottingham.ac.uk/match/uncertainty.php}), a web application that allows one to elicit probability distributions from experts \citep{MorrisEtAl2014}.
-The complete elicitation effort took approximately one hour and resulted in a $t$ distribution with location $0.350$, scale $0.102$, and 3 degrees of freedom.
+To finesse and validate the specified prior distribution we used the MATCH Uncertainty Elicitation Tool (\url{http://optics.eee.nottingham.ac.uk/match/uncertainty.php}; see also online appendix~B), a web application that allows one to elicit probability distributions from experts \citep{morris2014webbased}.
+Furthermore, we used \texttt{R}'s \citep{R} plotting capabilities for eliciting the prior number of degrees of freedom.
+The complete elicitation effort took approximately one hour and resulted in a $t$-distribution with location $0.350$, scale $0.102$, and 3 degrees of freedom.
+As shown in the theory part, this prior choice has a departure from the predictive matching criterion of $\pm 0.0198$ and misses information consistency by two samples.
+It should be emphasized, however, that the goal of this prior elicitation was to construct a prior that truly reflects the expert's knowledge without being constrained by considerations about Bayes factor desiderata.
+Alternatively, in an elicitation effort that puts more emphasis on these desiderata, one could, for instance, fix the degrees of freedom to one and let the expert only choose the location and scale.

-\subsubsection{Reanalysis of the Oosterwijk Replication Study}
+\subsection{Reanalysis of the Oosterwijk replication study}

-Having elicited an informed prior distribution for $\delta$ under $\mathcal{H}_F$, we now turn to a detailed reanalysis of the facial feedback replication attempt from Dr.~Oosterwijk's lab at the University of Amsterdam.
-Later, we summarize the results for all 17 replication attempts.
+Having elicited an informed prior distribution for $\delta$ under the alternative hypothesis, we now turn to a detailed reanalysis of the facial feedback replication attempt from Dr.~Oosterwijk's lab at the University of Amsterdam.
+This data set features 53 participants in the ``smile'' condition with an average funniness rating of 4.63 ($SD = 1.48$), and 57 participants in the ``pout'' condition with an average funniness rating of 4.87 ($SD = 1.32$); consequently, the observed $t$ statistic is $t(108) = -0.90$.